erikapat/PRICE_OPTIMIZATION/README.md

 # PRICE_OPTIMIZATION

-  predicting
-  the
-  account
-  value
-  of
-  a

-given
-  account
-  with
-  the
-  data
-  that
-  the
-  users
-  provide
-  during
-  the
-  online
-  application
-  and

-the
-  initial
-  quotes
-  given.
-  This
-  prediction
-  is
-  one
-  of
-  the
-  core
-  parts
-  of
-  the
-  lead
-  scoring

-model.
-  The
-  challenge
-  provides
-  training
-  and
-  test
-  data
-  and
-  submit
-  their
-  predictions
-  of

-account
-  value
-  with
-  the
-  test
-  data.

-Data

-We
-  provide
-  2
-  data
-  sets:
-  accounts
-  and
-  quotes.

-Accounts:
-  contains
-  a
-  sample
-  of
-  our
-  customers
-  with
-  the
-  information
-  they
-  provided
-  in

-the
-  initial
-  application
-  form.

-*
-  account_uuid:
-  uuid
-  of
-  the
-  account

-*
-  state:
-  state
-  of
-  the
-  business

-*
-  industry:
-  industry
-  of
-  the
-  business.
-  When
-  blank,
-  not
-  indicated.

-*
-  subindustry:
-  subindustry
-  of
-  the
-  business.
-  When
-  blank,
-  not
-  indicated

-*
-  year_established:
-  year
-  the
-  business
-  was
-  created

-*
-  annual_revenue:
-  annual
-  revenue
-  of
-  the
-  business

-*
-  total_payroll:
-  total
-  payroll
-  to
-  the
-  workers
-  of
-  the
-  business

-*
-  business_structure:
-  type
-  of
-  business

-*
-  num_employees:
-  total
-  number
-  of
-  employees
-  of
-  the
-  business

-Quotes:
-  contains
-  the
-  quotes
-  that
-  were
-  given
-  to
-  the
-  user
-  after
-  submitting
-  the
-  online

-application
-  form.
-  Some
-  of
-  the
-  quotes
-  is
-  what
-  the
-  user
-  decided
-  to
-  finally
-  buy.

-*
-  account_uuid:
-  uuid
-  of
-  the
-  account

-*
-  product:
-  product
-  type
-  the
-  user
-  has
-  requested

-*
-  premium:
-  price
-  given
-  to
-  the
-  product

-*
-  carrier_id:
-  insurance
-  carrier
-  that
-  provides
-  the
-  product

-*
-  convert:
-  1
-  if
-  the
-  user
-  has
-  bought
-  the
-  product,
-  0
-  otherwise.
-  This
-  variable
-  is
-  not

-provided
-  in
-  the
-  test
-  data.

-The
-  account
-  value
-  of
-  a
-  given
-  account
-  is
-  defined
-  as
-  the
-  sum
-  of
-  the
-  premium
-  of
-  those

-products
-  that
-  the
-  user
-  has
-  bought
-  (convert==1).
-  See
-  example_account_value.csv

-Submission

-You
-  have
-  to
-  submit
-  for
-  each
-  account
-  uuid
-  in
-  the
-  accounts_test.csv,
-  the
-  expected

-account
-  value
-  that
-  user
-  will
-  have.
-  The
-  file
-  sample_submission.csv
-  contains
-  an
-  example

-of
-  the
-  expected
-  submission.

-Additionally,
-  you
-  also
-  have
-  to
-  submit
-  a
-  very
-  brief
-  document
-  about
-  the
-  3
-  major
-  insights

-you
-  have
-  found.

-Evaluation
-  criteria

-We
-  will
-  use
-  the
-  RMSE
-  to
-  evaluate
-  the
-  predictions
-  of
-  the
-  candidates.
-  You
-  will
-  have
-  to

-submit
-  your
-   results,
-  the
-   training
-  code
-  and
-  the
-   insights
-  document
-  in
-  a
-  git
-  repo
-  that
-  will

-be
-  provided.
+ This project consist in predict the 'account value' of	a	given	account	with the data that the users provide during the online application and the initial quotes given.
+This prediction is one of the core parts of the lead scoring model.
+The challenge provides training and test data and submit their predictions of	 account value with the test	data.

+**Data**

+We provide 2 data	sets:	accounts and	quotes.

+**Accounts:	* contains a sample of our customers with the information they provided in	 the initial application form.

+* account_uuid: uuid of the account

+* state: state of the business

+* industry: industry of the business.
+When blank, not indicated.

+* subindustry: subindustry of the business.
+When blank, not indicated

+* year_established: year the business was created

+*	annual_revenue:	annual	revenue	of	the	business

+*	total_payroll:	total	payroll	to	the	workers	of	the	business

+*	business_structure:	type	of	business

+*	num_employees:	total	number	of	employees	of	the	business

+Quotes:	contains	the	quotes	that	were	given	to	the	user	after	submitting	the	on-line	application	form.
+  Some	of	the	quotes	is	what	the	user	decided	to	finally	buy.

+*	account_uuid:	uuid	of	the	account

+*	product:	product	type	the	user	has	requested

+*	premium:	price	given	to	the	product

+*	carrier_id:	insurance	carrier	that	provides	the	product

+*	convert:	1	if	the	user	has	bought	the	product,		otherwise.
+This	variable	is	not	provided	in	the	test	data.

+The	account	value	of	a	given	account	is	defined	as	the	sum	of	the	premium	of	those	products	that	the	user	has	bought	(convert==1).
+See	example_account_value.csv